-Save the Children and the Cardano Foundation Collaborate to Explore the use of in Rwanda
+Save the Children and the Cardano Foundation Collaborate to Explore the use of Blockchain in Rwanda

 ZUG, 29 APRIL 2021.
 The Cardano Foundation and Save the Children, one of the largest international non-profit organizations (NPO) for children, is actively exploring ways to use Cardano and the ada digital currency for the benefit of their humanitarian initiatives in East Africa.